 The Prius easily made our list of the best commuter cars – you can check this out for the full article – and now it’s easily making our list of the best student cars.
 Its impressive 5L per 100km fuel efficiency makes it a cost-effective commuter car, while its generous trunk space (67 cubic feet, with the rear seats folded down) makes it an excellent cargo car, for Costco bags, hockey equipment, stacks of textbooks and whatever else you need transporting.

 There’s no rulebook stating that a student car needs to be ordinary.
-It can be as extra-ordinary as you want it to be, especially if you’re part of our luxury car subscription service.
-After all, what is Drive all about if not for trying out luxury cars at a flat, low, monthly subscription cost?
-And a great luxury vehicle to start with is the BMW X1, a luxury crossover SUV with good gas mileage, tons of room, sophisticated safety features and a bumping infotainment system.
+A great luxury vehicle to start with is the BMW X1, a luxury crossover SUV with good gas mileage, tons of room, sophisticated safety features and a bumping infotainment system.

 What’s important to you in a car?
 Is safety your top priority, or fuel-efficiency?
 Do you want utility or luxury?
 Would you prefer a compact car, or space for errands?
 None of these pairings is necessarily mutually exclusive, but in order to discover your perfect college car, you need to first ask yourselves these questions.